CosmoLike/CosmoCov/README.md

-# CosmoCov (Cibola Edition) ... for more compplex covariances, please go to the CosmoCov_Saguaro_Edition repo
+# CosmoCov (Cibola Edition) ... for more complex covariances, please go to the CosmoCov_Saguaro_Edition repo
 Xiao Fang, Elisabeth Krause, Tim Eifler

 Configuration Space Covariances for Projected Galaxy 2-Point Statistics, built on **CosmoLike**.
 We provide a flat sky covariance module, computed with the 2D-FFTLog algorithm, and a curved sky covariance module.
 We also provide a response covariance module written by Alex Barreira and Elisabeth Krause.